data-integrations/wrangler/docs/directives/set-info-type.md

-# Set the data type of a column
+# Set the information type of a column

-The SET-TYPE directive manually set the data type of the column
+The SET-INFO-TYPE directive manually set the data type of the column

 ## Syntax
 ```
-set-type <column> <type>
+set-info-type <column> <type>
 ```

 ## Usage Notes